Discdoor/dd-msg-service/docs/messaging.md

  - A guild DM (type 2)
  - A voice channel (type 3)

+## Limits

+Limits such as message length, max number of group participants, max number of channels in guild, etc. are all defined in [`data/config.json`](../data/config.json).

+Please only change these limits if you know what you are doing - the default ones have been optimally tuned for a medium-sized user base.

 ## Models

 All models have been properly declared in typescript and have been commented.